 The “higher” your agency works (that is, the closer to Business Strategy at the top), the more you can potentially charge.

 That’s partly why management consulting firms like McKinsey get paid so much—they’re advising executive-level clients about high-level business strategy.
 In contrast, campaign-level strategy is a step away from low-level execution, so clients tend to value it less.

-McKinsey does provide execution-related services through its Digital Labs business, but that’s not where consultancies seek to start their client relationships.
+McKinsey does provide execution-related services through its Implementation business (and McKinsey Digital), but that’s not where consultancies seek to start their client relationships.
 Strategy first, then tactics (as I share in my Think, Teach, Do services model).